K-K-0/Stock-dashboard/README.md

 I focused on delivering a functional, clean, and visually appealing dashboard under time constraints by:

--Choosing a frontend-only architecture for faster development.
+-Choosing a frontend-only architecture for faster development

 -Using mock JSON data to avoid API rate limits and simplify setup.